Who We Are

 Our Vision

-Ensure thriving carnivore populations and healthy mountain ecosystems for generations to come by developing innovative solutions for carnivore recovery and coexistence posed by human encroachment, habitat fragmentation and climate change.
+Ensure thriving carnivore populations and healthy mountain ecosystems for generations to come by developing actionable conservation strategies with management partners for carnivore recovery and coexistence that is threatened by human encroachment, habitat fragmentation and climate change.

 Subalpine carnivore habitat, Mount Adams, WA.
 Photo credit: Michael Hanson